 Instructions

-- While the food processor is running, very slowly add 1 cup of the oil in a slow, steady stream.
+- While the food processor is running, very slowly add 1 cup of the canola oil in a slow, steady stream.
 Scrape down the sides of the bowl.
 Add 1 Tablespoon of the lemon juice, and 1 Tablespoon of the ice water.

 - Repeat step 3 again with another cup of oil and the remaining lemon juice and water.